 Students in ERE 133 will utilize a range of tools to design solutions to open-ended, engineering problems and present these designs to their peers and engineering professionals.
-The designs will require problem analysis and evaluation of practical alternative solutions in order to identify an alternative.
+The designs will require problem analysis and evaluation of practical alternatives in order to identify a solution.
 Students will follow a design process, which involves inquiry, deliberation, evaluation, innovation and attention to professional duty.
 Major concepts planned for the semester include:

 - 1. Develop an understanding of engineering analysis and design processes. - 2.
 Expand written, graphic and oral communication skills, including memoranda, reports, plans and specifications, oral and poster presentations, and orthographic and isometric drawings. - 3.
 Increase proficiency in the use of engineering tools, such as software designed for word processing (e.g., MS Word), spreadsheet analysis (MS Excel), presentations (MS PowerPoint), and graphics (AutoCAD). - 4.
 Develop an appreciation of the functional roles, assessment and feedback necessary for successful teamwork. - 5.
-Investigate the engineering profession and its role in contemporary society. - 6.
-Explore issues in professional development, licensing and engineering ethics.
+Investigate the engineering profession and explore issues in professional development, licensing and engineering ethics.

-Attendance Policy
+Class Participation and Attendance Policy

 Students in ERE 133 will receive guidance in the systematic application of engineering design and project management skills to solve environmental resource-related problems.
-Student participation in classes and as part of a team is essential to the success in this course.
-Attendance is required so that students can fully participate in classes, project development, report writing, and oral presentations.
+Student preparation for and participation in classes is essential to the success in this course.
+Attendance is required so that students can fully participate in classes, project development, report writing, and oral presentations as part of a team.